 Find a Jewelry Appraiser

-Each piece of jewelry you purchase should be accompanied by a written appraisal that:
+Each piece of jewelry you purchase should have a written appraisal that:

 Such an appraisal will serve as your written assurance of the quality of the jewelry.
 It will also help your insurer set the proper premiums.
 And, should you ever need to file a claim, this detailed description insures that your replacement jewelry matches the quality of the piece you originally purchased.